Patient education: Initial treatment of HIV (Beyond the Basics)

 ●Prevent HIV transmission to others.

-●Provide a treatment regimen that suppresses HIV but is also "patient friendly" in terms of tolerance and patient preference in terms of pill numbers, pill size, and frequency of administration.
+●Provide a treatment regimen that suppresses HIV but is also "patient-friendly" in terms of tolerance and patient preference (eg, pill numbers, pill size, and frequency of administration).

-ART regimens — ART regimens typically consist of two NRTIs plus a third agent (either an INSTI, a PI, or an NNRTI).
+ART regimens — Antiretroviral therapy (ART) regimens typically consist of two NRTIs plus a third agent (either an INSTI, a PI, or an NNRTI).
 A small dose of a boosting agent may be given to "boost" the levels of certain drugs.

 There are many different regimens, and each category of medication contains multiple drugs.
 Your doctor will work with you to determine the most appropriate regimen for you.
 Each medication has specific dosing instructions and side effects, and some may have interactions with other prescription, nonprescription, and herbal medications.